Aerospace Technology Park

 Celeron Square, UConn (Celeron Square Associates)

-Celeron Square Associates has completed the first half of a 324-unit student housing complex on the Storrs campus of the University of Connecticut.
-Phases I and II, consisting of 64 and 96 units respectively, are 100% leased.
+Celeron Square Associates has completed the 324-unit student housing complex on the Storrs campus of the University of Connecticut.
+All units are 100% leased.
 Celeron Square consistently wins the “Best of Storrs” award in the apartment category.
-Phase III, consisting of 120 units, is currently under development.

 Celeron Square is one of the closest apartment complexes to the UConn Storrs campus.
 It is less than one mile away, along both a wooded bike path leading to campus and the University shuttle bus.